Bachelor of Science (Honours) in Chemical Technology

 Aims and Characteristics

-Being the most established applied chemistry programme in Hong Kong, our BSc(Hons) in Chemical Technology programme offers a broad and rigorous education in contemporary chemistry and training in laboratory practices.
+As the most established applied chemistry programme in Hong Kong, our BSc(Hons) in Chemical Technology programme offers a broad and rigorous education in contemporary chemistry and training in laboratory practices.
 The programme emphasises the application of chemistry in technological innovation.
 Through the programme, students develop competence in problem solving and communication.
-These abilities are essential for graduates to pursue professional careers in business and technical services in chemical and related industries.
+These abilities are essential for graduates to pursue professional careers in business and technical services in chemistry and related industries.

 This is one of the most popular applied science programmes in Hong Kong, and it is specifically designed to enhance graduates' career prospects in the government, business and industrial sectors.